greboid/stock/README.md

  * Create a database and associated user
  * Copy to server
  * Download dependencies (smarty only so far)
- * Move config_sample.php to config.php and update settings
+ * Create config.local.php and add any details are are different from config.php